Sweeteners - sugars

 - These sweeteners are used as an ingredient in many food products that are labeled "sugar-free", "diabetic", or "low carb".
 These sweeteners are absorbed by the body at a much slower rate than sugar.
 They also have about one half of the calories of sugar.
 They should not be confused with sugar substitutes that are calorie free.
 Sugar alcohols may cause stomach cramps and diarrhea in some people.

 - Erythritol is a naturally occurring sugar alcohol found in fruit and fermented foods.
-It is 60% to 70% as sweet as table sugar, but has fewer calories.
+It is 60% to 80% as sweet as table sugar, but has fewer calories.
 Also, it does not result in as much of a rise in blood sugar after meals or cause tooth decay.
 Unlike other sugar alcohols, it does not cause stomach upset.
+Erythritol is used in many foods marketed to people with diabetes, and it is a main ingredient in Stevia and monk-fruit sweetener products.
+A recent study linked consuming erythritol to a mildly increased risk of adverse cardiovascular events such as heart attack, stroke, and death.
+More research is needed to understand the implications of this study and possible long-term adverse effects of using erythritol and other no- and low-calorie and artificial sweeteners.

 Other types of natural sugars: